Noah's Ark: Mesopotamian precursors

-For well over a century, scholars have recognized that the Bible's story of Noah's Ark is based on older Mesopotamian models.
-Because all these flood stories deal with events that allegedly happened at the dawn of history, they give the impression that the myths themselves must come from very primitive origins, but the myth of the global flood that destroys all life only begins to appear in the Old Babylonian period (20th–16th centuries BCE).
+For well over a century, scholars have said that the Bible's story of Noah's Ark is based on older Mesopotamian models.
+Because all these flood stories deal with events that allegedly happened at the dawn of history, they give the impression that the myths themselves must come from very primitive origins, but the myth of a global flood that destroys all life does not appear until the Old Babylonian period (20th–16th centuries BCE).
 The reasons for this emergence of the typical Mesopotamian flood myth may have been bound up with the specific circumstances of the end of the Third Dynasty of Ur around 2004 BCE and the restoration of order by the First Dynasty of Isin.

 Nine versions of the Mesopotamian flood story are known, each more or less adapted from an earlier version.
 In the oldest version, inscribed in the Sumerian city of Nippur around 1600 BCE, the hero is King Ziusudra.
 This story, the Sumerian flood myth, probably derives from an earlier version.
 The Ziusudra version tells how he builds a boat and rescues life when the gods decide to destroy it.
 This basic plot is common in several subsequent flood stories and heroes, including Noah.
-Ziusudra's Sumerian name means "He of long life."
+Ziusudra's Sumerian name means "he of long life."
 In Babylonian versions, his name is Atrahasis, but the meaning is the same.
 In the Atrahasis version, the flood is a river flood.

-The version closest to the biblical story of Noah, as well as its most likely source, is that of Utnapishtim in the Epic of Gilgamesh.
-A complete text of Utnapishtim's story is a clay tablet dating from the seventh century BCE, but fragments of the story have been found from as far back as the 19th-century BCE.
+The version closest to the biblical story of Noah is that of Utnapishtim in the Epic of Gilgamesh.
+A complete text of Utnapishtim's story is contained on a clay tablet dating from the seventh century BCE, but fragments of the story have been found from as far back as the 19th century BCE.
 The last known version of the Mesopotamian flood story was written in Greek in the third century BCE by a Babylonian priest named Berossus.
 From the fragments that survive, it seems little changed from the versions of 2,000 years before.